 Connect the wiring as shown in the wiring diagram (Figure 17) to the wires located in the junction box.
-See "Blower Replacement" on page 13.

 All electrical connections should be performed by a certified/licensed electrician.

 Consult local codes or, in the absence of local codes, with the current CSA C22.2 Canadian Electrical Code and in the USA with the National Electrical Code, ANSI/NFPA 70 (latest edition).